wallacegibbon/genserver/README.md

 The client send request in a certain format like *http://myserver.com/myfile?cmd=myfunction&arg1=1&arg2=2*, then function `myfunction` in `myfile.js` will get called.
 (Of course you need to make some configurations to tell genserver where to find the file)

 It's just like calling `myfunction({ arg1: 1, arg2: 2 })`.
-And the result returned by `myfunction` will be stringify and return to client.
+And the result returned by `myfunction` will be returned to client.
 All you need to do is write the `myfunction`.

 So when you want to write a web service, you can just write the core functions and test them.
 After that, start genserver, it becomes a webservice!
 You don't need to learn any web framework, you don't even need to know HTTP.